-When you first open your inbox after setup, you will see a tip, letting you know you can choose between our list view inbox and our grid view inbox.
-You can change this at any time by clicking the view you'd prefer in the top right corner of the inbox.
+You can switch between grid view and list view in your inbox at any time by clicking the view name you'd prefer in the top right corner of the inbox.
 Check out the differences between the two here.

 Email Content and Attachments

 After uploading or receiving your first document, you will see an inbox preference popup, asking how you'd like to handle incoming emails that have a message in the email body (you can change this later if needed, steps below).